A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Introduction

-Taking into account explainability in the context of human-activity-aware robots requires considering the concept from different perspectives: not only the generation of explanations within the architecture and models controlling the robot's behavior but also their communication to and reception by users.
-Hence, this work seeks to bind together such diverse points of view that cannot be examined separately.
-Starting from this broader approach and with the final aim to endow a social robot with explainable addressee estimation skills for multi-party conversation, the contribution of this work is divided into two intertwined steps, whose methodology is described in Section~\ref{sec:methods}.
+The contribution of this work is divided into two intertwined steps, whose methodology is described in Section~\ref{sec:methods}.
 Specifically, in Subsection~\ref{sec:neural_network}, we design and train an attention-based neural network to optimize a former AE model \citep{mazzola} while extracting explanations at different stages of the inference.
-In Subsection~\ref{sec:implementation}, we deploy the newly developed explainable model in a modular robotic architecture to enable the iCub robot to engage in multi-party conversation, implement a multi-modal system to provide real-time explanations of its behavior, and explore the users' reception of different modalities of explanation (verbal, embodied, visual) in a user study.
+In Subsection~\ref{sec:implementation}, we deploy the newly developed explainable model in a modular robotic architecture to enable the iCub robot to engage in multi-party conversation, implement a multi-modal system to provide real-time explanations of its behavior, and explore the users' reception of different modalities of explanation (verbal, embodied, graphical) in a user study.